basicallydan/danhough.com/_drafts/books-of-2015.markdown

 ## Batman: The Dark Knight Returns

 We all know the dark Batman stories of the silver screen, but this Frank Miller take on the Dark Knight takes it to a whole new level.
 In this story (which provides the basis Batman vs. Superman: Dawn of Justice) we follow an old, bored Bruce Wayne as he takes up the job he retired from years ago.
 Chilling stuff!

+## The Man with the Golden Gun by Ian Fleming

+## Octopussy and the Living Daylights by Ian Fleming

+## Gulliver's Travels by Jonathan Swift

+## A Kim Jong-Il Production by Paul Fischer

+## Dear Leader by Jang Jin-Sung

+## Good Omens by Terry Pratchett & Neil Gaiman